-Any question as to whether a director might be involved in a conflict of interest must be forwarded to the secretary of the Board of Directors, and the director must refrain from taking any action until it is resolved.
+Any question as to whether a director might be involved in a conflict of interest must be forwarded to the general secretary and secretary of the Board of Directors, and the director must refrain from taking any action until it is resolved.

-2. Abstention: a director must refrain from taking any action until the Board of Directors reviews the case, approves the appropriate decision and informs the director thereof.
+2. Abstention: a director must refrain from taking any action until the Board of Directors reviews the case, approves the appropriate decision and informs the director thereof, without prejudice to the exceptions provided by law.